andresbejarano/C2PL/README.md

 # C2PL - Centralized Two-Phase Locking

 C2PL is an implementation of the Centralized Two-Phase Locking protocol applied to distributed database systems.
-It is based on the C2PL algorithms described on Principles of Distributed Database Systems book by Ozsu and Valduriez.
+It is based on the C2PL algorithms described on [Principles of Distributed Database Systems](http://www.springer.com/us/book/9781441988331) book by Ozsu and Valduriez.

+The project consists on two main modules:

+1. The Central Site module: Corresponds to the implementation of the central site in the system who is in charge of managing locks over the data items.
+It works along with the Lock Manager which keeps the lock table and gives the instructions for acquiring and releasing locks.
+This module doesn't have an associated data base.

+2. The Data Site module: References any site that runs transactions and require locks for the data items.
+Every data site requests the locks to the central site.
+It has associated a local data base which is managed by the Data Manager.

 C2PL uses the JDBC library for SQLite 3: